See yourself at BC?

 If you have used our net price calculators and have determined that Boston College is financially viable, it is likely that our financial aid award will meet your expectations.
 Students may only be released from their Early Decision commitment if, after a conversation with our financial aid office, financial factors preclude enrollment.

-Admitted Early Decision candidates will be fully considered for one of fifteen, full-tuition, merit-based scholarships through the Gabelli Presidential Scholars Program.
+Admitted Early Decision candidates will be fully considered for one of 18, full-tuition, merit-based scholarships through the Gabelli Presidential Scholars Program.
 However, please be aware that competition is intense for these scholarships.
 Candidates whose families will depend on a merit-based scholarship to fund their college experience should not apply Early Decision.

-Each year, Boston College awards fifteen academically merit-based scholarships to incoming freshmen through the Gabelli Presidential Scholars Program.
+Each year, Boston College awards 18 academically merit-based scholarships to incoming freshmen through the Gabelli Presidential Scholars Program.
 Both Early Decision and Regular Decision candidates are eligible for Presidential Scholarship consideration as long as they meet the November 1 priority scholarship deadline.
 No additional application materials are required for this scholarship.

 The Presidential Scholarship is a four-year, full-tuition scholarship.
 If a student demonstrates need beyond tuition, as determined by Boston College's institutional analysis, this need would be met with additional scholarship funds.